 - He is only getting limited information from his ears, so he is going to rely on other cues to figure out what is going on.
 These other cues would be tone of voice, facial expression, and body language.
 You will need to use all these cues to help get information to him.

 - Before you talk to your husband, get his attention first.
 Walk over close to him and gently tap him on the shoulder.
 Or go over to him and wait for him to acknowledge you.
 This is helpful if he is working on a project and is concentrating on something or if he is talking to someone else.)

 - Don’t interrupt him when he is talking.
 This will end badly.

 - Your voice may stop sounding the same to your spouse.
 It may even start sounding irritating.
-As hearing can change (food, weather), his hearing ability may fluctuate.
-If he is having a very difficult day understanding what you are saying, try using a robot voice.
+As hearing can change (due to food or the weather), his hearing ability may fluctuate.
+Tip: If he is having a very difficult day understanding what you are saying, try using a robot voice.
 This means that you will use a lower pitched, monotone voice with little inflection and more space between the words.